FriendsOfEpub/WillThatBeOverriden/ReadingSystems/Kindle/KDF-KFX/KindlePreviewer3.md

 - the link to the external stylesheets is erased (`head`);
 - book styles are parsed and inlined to each tag (`style` attribute);
+- the book is entirely rendered in phantom.js in order to compute styles;
 - computed styles are then inlined as well (`computedstyle` attribute).

 You end up with something like this: